kdpkst/INT104/README.md

 Each record in the CSV file consists of the following columns:

 ID: A unique identifier for each student.
-Q1:
+Q1: Mark for question1
-Q2:
+Q2: Mark for question2
 ...
-Q5:
+Q5: Mark for question3
-Programme:
+Programme: The major in which the student is enrolled

 ## Features